jimfinnis/jcf12/content/teaching/CS123/examples/2/index.md

 instance of an abstract class with "new".
 They can't actually exist in a running program.

 So what's the point of them?
 We can create subclasses of abstract classes which have the abstract methods filled in with code that does things.
-Each of these subclasses is a member of the abstract class, and so can be used wherever we have code that uses the abstract class.
-Each subclass can, however, do things differently.
+If an object is an instance of one of the subclasses, it is also an instance of the abstract class, and so can be used wherever we have code that uses the abstract class.

 Let's look at how this might work in our Logger.
 We're going to replace the printing code in *log()* with a call to an abstract method called *performLog()* that will actually do this logging.
 However, we won't write any code